wlee9829/test/README.md

-# test
+# Test of Github
-Making a repository.
+Making a repository, uploading a notebook to it, etc.